nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-4.7 A dignified diplomacy - A sovereign state

-Sri Lanka’s strategic location at the center of the Indian Ocean and the Bay of Bengal has

-deep rooted historical antecedents.
-Archeological evidence provides ample materials

-to establish that Sri Lanka has had vibrant trade relations across the Bay of Bengal and

-with Southeast Asia.
-Sri Lanka’s geostrategic location within the Indian Ocean is a blessing

-as the island is astride one of the world’s busiest sea lanes of communication that connect
+Sri Lanka’s strategic location at the center of the Indian Ocean and the Bay of Bengal has deep rooted historical antecedents.
+Archeological evidence provides ample materials to establish that Sri Lanka has had vibrant trade relations across the Bay of Bengal and with Southeast Asia.
+Sri Lanka’s geostrategic location within the Indian Ocean is a blessing as the island is astride one of the world’s busiest sea lanes of communication that connect

 East and West.

 Developing Asia will be the world’s largest region in terms of population.
-The region’s

-share of world GDP will reach 30.5%, and Asia will essentially be a middle-income region

-by 2025.
-Sri Lanka has a history of leadership in foreign policy, grounded in the principle
+The region’s share of world GDP will reach 30.5%, and Asia will essentially be a middle-income region by 2025.
+Sri Lanka has a history of leadership in foreign policy, grounded in the principle of non-alignment.

-of non-alignment.

 For the mutual growth along with the other countries of the region as well as for the

 National Security Foreign Policy play a crucial role.
-Factors that influence any State’s

-foreign policy choices are geographical location, population, history, economic resources,

-ideology, government efficiency, quality of diplomacy, crisis and immediate events,

-technological advancements, international law and institutions, etc. However, we have

-observed in the recent past that the determinant of the foreign policy in Sri Lanka has

-mainly influenced by external factors and survival choices of ruling parties rather than

-the best interest of Sri Lankans.
-National interests should be the cornerstone of the foreign

-policy.
-Foreign policy reflects national interests and offers a perspective on human and

-global interests of a particular State.
+Factors that influence any State’s foreign policy choices are geographical location, population, history, economic resources, ideology, government efficiency, quality of diplomacy, crisis and immediate events, technological advancements, international law and institutions, etc. However, we have observed in the recent past that the determinant of the foreign policy in Sri Lanka has mainly influenced by external factors and survival choices of ruling parties rather than the best interest of Sri Lankans.
+National interests should be the cornerstone of the foreign policy.
+Foreign policy reflects national interests and offers a perspective on human and global interests of a particular State.

-When the current situation of Sri Lanka is considered, we are passing a period of worst

-economic crisis.
-One of the most important national interests of ours is to gradually

-withdraw from the debt crisis.
-Further domestic policy is formulated to protect and

-promote the national interest domestically within the country.
-A country’s foreign policy

-is designed based on national strategy to protect and promote the national interests.
+When the current situation of Sri Lanka is considered, we are passing a period of worst economic crisis.
+One of the most important national interests of ours is to gradually withdraw from the debt crisis.
+Further domestic policy is formulated to protect and promote the national interest domestically within the country.
+A country’s foreign policy is designed based on national strategy to protect and promote the national interests.

 Foreign and domestic policies are intertwined more closely than ever before.
-Sri Lanka’s

-current foreign relations are influenced significantly by attempts to recover from the worst

-economic crisis in 2022 and stands as a challenge we should overcome.
-Rising geopolitical

-tension among international and regional powers in our region has become a key challenge

-to Sri Lanka’s security and regional stability.
+Sri Lanka’s current foreign relations are influenced significantly by attempts to recover from the worst economic crisis in 2022 and stands as a challenge we should overcome.
+Rising geopolitical tension among international and regional powers in our region has become a key challenge to Sri Lanka’s security and regional stability.

-However, its geographical location as well as Sri Lanka’s long invested diplomatic and

-cultural assets will become cornerstone our success.
+However, its geographical location as well as Sri Lanka’s long invested diplomatic and cultural assets will become cornerstone our success.
 Comparatively higher human

-117development indicators such as the level of education and health, education of women,

-etc.. than other south Asian countries have provided Sri Lanka a relatively positive cultural

-level of the population which will be a pro factor for achieving ambitious Economic and

-foreign policy targets also.
+117development indicators such as the level of education and health, education of women, etc.. than other south Asian countries have provided Sri Lanka a relatively positive cultural level of the population which will be a pro factor for achieving ambitious Economic and foreign policy targets also.

-Sri Lanka has important diplomatic recognition earned through some wise and correct

-actions of the past.
-For instance, Sri Lanka has been a traditional friend of oppressed and

-colonized nations in the world and Sri Lanka has always supported their independence.
+Sri Lanka has important diplomatic recognition earned through some wise and correct actions of the past.
+For instance, Sri Lanka has been a traditional friend of oppressed and colonized nations in the world and Sri Lanka has always supported their independence.

-Number of those countries are now not only independent but also has become major

-regional powers.
-Sri Lanka has been standing right side of the history promoting peace,

-sovereignty of the nations in various international issues.
-Sri Lanka has never supported

-any international war after its independence.
-Sri Lanka has a good name among many

-nations for its principled positions.
-These precious diplomatic assets should be employed

-to achieve the new challenges of the country.
+Number of those countries are now not only independent but also has become major regional powers.
+Sri Lanka has been standing right side of the history promoting peace, sovereignty of the nations in various international issues.
+Sri Lanka has never supported any international war after its independence.
+Sri Lanka has a good name among many nations for its principled positions.
+These precious diplomatic assets should be employed to achieve the new challenges of the country.
 Sri Lanka must regain her position as an

 “International consensus builder” .
 Examples of Stewardship of the Non-Aligned Movement

-(NAM) in the 1970’s, Law of the Sea in the 1980’s and the Non-Proliferation Treaty (NPT)
+(NAM) in the 1970’s, Law of the Sea in the 1980’s and the Non-Proliferation Treaty (NPT) in 1995.

-in 1995.

 The principles